 Emotional dissatisfaction is another common factor, and many will betray their loved one to seek lost admiration, validation, connection and intimacy.
-This may be why some affairs begin around the birth of the first child or during another major life change.
-A betrayal can also be an attempt to regain a position of power in a relationship following an unhappy or difficult circumstance.
+This may be why some affairs begin around the birth of a child or during another major life change.
+A betrayal can also be an attempt to regain power in a relationship following an unhappy or difficult circumstance.
 Anger and loss can be temporarily dispersed through an affair - with little thought of the long-term consequences.

 Discovering an affair or betrayal

-The discovery of an affair or betrayal can be very upsetting and life changing.
-There is a profound break in trust and the intensity emotions that follows can be similar to those experienced following the death of a loved-one.
+No one ever expects or wants to be betrayed.
+For this reason, the discovery that your partner has been unfaithful can be very upsetting.
+There’s a profound break in trust and the intense emotions that follow can be similar to the stages experienced following the death of a loved one.

-Grief is a common response; grief over the loss of the relationship as it was known and grief over the loss of trust that had existed.
+Grief is a common response; over the loss of the relationship as it was known and over the loss of trust that had existed.
 There may even be sadness over a loss of expectation.
-This is because betrayal means a loss of security, loss of respect and above all, the loss of the 'perfect relationship' ideal.
+This is because betrayal means a loss of security, loss of respect and, above all, the loss of the 'perfect relationship' ideal.

-The discovery of a betrayal or affair can trigger the onset of many questions, particularly for the person who has been betrayed.
-They may feel great confusion and uncertainty regarding the relationship, the person they thought they could trust, and themselves.
-A betrayal can make people feel like their entire view of the world is false, and that their judgement of people is completely wrong.
-As a result, they may be second-guessing every aspect of life.
+The discovery of an affair can trigger the onset of many questions, particularly for the person who has been betrayed.
+You may feel great confusion and uncertainty regarding the relationship and the person you thought you could trust.

-The discovery of betrayal can lead to the following questions:
+The discovery of betrayal can lead to questions such as: